 1. Infections in the Gut

-The yeast then coats the lining of your intestinal tract, and suppresses your ability to make or secrete your serotonin.
+The yeast then coats the lining of your intestinal tract and suppresses your ability to make or secrete serotonin.
 Candida or yeast also affects your brain and mood function by producing chemicals that are directly toxic to the brain.
-This is why so many of my patients suffering from Candida overgrowth complain of brain fog, poor memory, and depression or anxiety.
+This is why so many of my patients who have Candida overgrowth complain of brain fog, poor memory, and depression or anxiety.

-Similarly, SIBO occurs when the bacteria in our gut get out of balance and overgrow.
-This happens for many different reasons, but the most common cause I see is from a diet high in sugar, refined carbohydrates, and alcohol.
-Your bacterial flora has a very direct impact on your mood and personality.
+Similarly, SIBO occurs when the trillions of bacteria in our gut get out of balance and overgrow.
+This happens for many different reasons.
+However, the most common cause I see is from a diet high in sugar, refined carbohydrates, and alcohol.
+Your bacterial flora has a direct impact on your mood and personality.

-We know that changing your diet for just one day can have a significant impact on which bacteria thrive and which die in the gut.
+Changing your diet for just one day can have a significant impact on which bacteria thrive and which die in the gut.

-Certain foods can actually cause psychological symptoms.
+Certain foods can cause psychological symptoms.
 Some are obvious — for example, caffeine exacerbates symptoms of anxiety — but others are more subtle.
-Dairy contain a protein called casein and wheat, barley, and rye contain a protein called gluten.
+Dairy contains a protein called casein and wheat, barley, and rye contain a protein called gluten.
 Gluten and casein contain proteins that are naturally occurring opioids called casomorphins and gluteomorphins.

-Our modern day, fast paced lifestyle has lead most of us to eating many processed and packaged foods filled with gluten, dairy, soy, and corn.
-These foods are very inflammatory for most of us.
-They inflame our guts, leading to leaky gut, and they inflame our brains leading to mood and mind disorders.
+Today’s fast-paced lifestyle has lead most of us to eat processed and packaged foods filled with gluten, dairy, soy, and corn.
+These foods are very inflammatory to most of us.
+They inflame our guts, leading to leaky gut, and they inflame our brains, leading to mood and mind disorders.

 The Solution without Medication

-The key to treating many of the most common psychological symptoms is recognizing that most are actually rooted in your gut, not your brain.
-The goal should be to restore the balance of your intestinal flora by treating infections and avoiding problematic foods.
+The key to treating many of the most common psychological symptoms is recognizing one thing.
+Most are rooted in your gut, not your brain.
+The goal should be to restore the balance of your intestinal flora by treating bacterial infections and avoiding problematic foods.
 To identify which foods are a problem for you, try an elimination diet.